 We’ve talked a bit about schooling above, but let’s dive a little deeper into the key educational options.
 Again, the focus here is to find opportunities that won’t break the bank on the way to a great career and earnings potential.

 These are a great option for many people looking to start a new career.
 That’s because you can typically complete the program in less than two years at a relatively low cost.
-That’s not to say all trade schools are inexpensive, so do your homework.
+That’s not to say all trade schools are inexpensive, so do your homework to ensure you get a good return on your investment.
 You will also likely need a place to live while attending trade school since most do not have on-campus housing.
 Finding a trade school near you is often a necessity, or you may encounter a longer than desired commute.

 Another educational opportunity that is on the rise in the United States is apprenticeships.
 Many industries and employers participate in apprenticeship programs where workers gain on the job experience along with some classwork.
 These are a great option if you can’t afford to be without a paycheck while going to school.